Don’t let the summer kill your garden!

 It’s fair to say that you need season-specific plants, aka drought resistant.
 It doesn’t stop you from keeping your rose bush, but you’ll need to pay extra attention to help it survive the hot season.
 Help your summer garden to preserve its colors and freshness with plants that thrive in dry conditions, such as yucca plants and lavender.
 For exciting colors, try a coneflower, which is a daisy-like flower that comes in vibrant shades and attracts butterflies.
 It will be the sensation of your summer garden!
 The Lantana camera brings a profusion of bright colors too, but be careful; it is highly toxic to pets.

 If you live in the countryside or a wildlife-friendly area of town, you definitely want to add some features of local animals and bugs in summer.
 A pond, for instance, can help to freshen up your garden and provide a source of water for the local wildlife.
 You will need to monitor the water levels, as the dry weather might encourage evaporation.
 Keep it topped up throughout the summer to keep small rodents, birds, and insects cool.
 Besides, it will also ensure your soil doesn’t crack from extreme dryness.

 Protect your fruits and veggies

 If you have a veg garden, you need to make sure you’ve employed tips to conserve water and support the growth of your vegetables.
-Planting in an enriched soil with organic composts and biochar aid soil fertility and ensures the moisture is trapped.
+Planting in enriched soil with organic composts and biochar aid soil fertility and ensures the moisture is trapped.
 A rich soil also encourages deep root formation.
-If you veg are planted before the hot days, they’ll have the time to grow their root system and use deep watering to survive the heat.
+If your vegetables are planted before the hot days, they’ll have the time to grow their root system and use deep watering to survive the heat.